MicrosoftDocs/sql-docs/docs/reporting-services/set-the-language-for-report-parameters-in-a-url.md

   - "international considerations [Reporting Services]"
   - "global considerations [Reporting Services]"
 ---
-# Set the Language for Report Parameters in a URL
+# Set the language for report parameters in a URL
   The *rs:ParameterLanguage* URL access parameter alleviates a problem in which culture-sensitive report parameters, such as dates, times, currency, and numbers, are interpreted using the browser language.
 With *rs:ParameterLanguage*, the URL is now interpreted independently of the browser.
 For example, if the report server is set to a regional setting of German, but a user is accessing a report via a URL using a browser that is set to English-United States, parameter values that are passed to a report server will be misinterpreted.

  Consider the following URL to a report: